 Game Day Turkey Beer Brats

-We can’t get enough of grilling during the spring and summertime, especially when it comes to summer homegates and baseball and NASCAR tailgates.
-This recipe was actually inspired by one of our Hungry Fan Throwdown teams’ cook-off dishes at last year’s NASCAR Fan Fest at the Pocono Raceway.
-(We’ll be back again this summer and can’t wait to see what our new teams will cook up)!
+We can’t get enough of grilling during the spring and summertime, especially when it comes to homegates, baseball park picnics, and NASCAR tailgates.
+This recipe was actually inspired by one of our Hungry Fan Throwdown teams’ cook-off dishes for a NASCAR Fan Fest at the Pocono Raceway.

 Red cabbage, separated into 4 individual leaves

-1 yellow onion, sliced into half moons about 1/4” thick
+1 yellow onion, sliced into half moons about ¼-inch thick

 Banana peppers, to taste